I am often asked: “Is wood ash good for the garden?”. So, today we’re going to answer that in this post.

 Adding a layer of wood ash can keep away animals like bears, mice, rats, and deer.
 It can also keep away snails and slugs that can wreak havoc in your garden.

-However, you need only to apply a light layer of ash since it is extremely alkaline.
-You should also prevent it from getting too wet because it can lose its pest-deterrent capabilities.
+However, you don’t need too much wood ash.
+You only need to apply a light layer of ash and small amount of ash since it is extremely alkaline.
+You should also try to keep it from getting too wet because it can lose its pest-deterrent capabilities.

 4. Preventing Blossom End Rot